TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-03-12-devcontainers.md

 ## How to do it?

-I’m not going to go through how devcontainers work under-the hood, but this is how to use it from vscode on a windows host.
+I'm not going to go through how devcontainers work under-the hood, but this is how to use it from vscode on a windows host.

 In your project you add a file `.devcontainer/devcontainer.json` that describes how you want your environment to be set up.
 I just use the wizard in vscode for this by launching the `>Add devcontainer files` -command.